-The online gambling market in Pennsylvania is just days away from going live and after eight years, US players in Pennsylvania may finally be able to play online poker on PokerStars again.
+The online gambling market in Pennsylvania is just days away from going live and after eight years, US players in PA may finally be able to play online poker on PokerStars again.

 A coordinated launch of the regulated online gambling market is scheduled to take place on Monday, July 15 with operators looking to offer their services on the first day of the testing period.

-Online poker giant, PokerStars, is likely to launch its online poker room on July 15.
-The worldwide online poker leader will not want to miss the opportunity to enter the largest US state to have regulated online poker so far.
+Online poker giant is likely to launch its online poker room on July 15.
+The worldwide online poker leader will not want to miss the opportunity to extend the presence of PokerStars in the US by entering the largest US state to have regulated online poker so far.

 The Stars Group (TSG), parent company of PokerStars, has partnered with the land-based Mount Airy Casino to offer a full slate of online gaming products to players within the state.
 The pair announced their partnership in August 2018.
 TSG was the approved by the Pennsylvania Gaming Control Board (PGCB) in late November 2018 and is well-positioned to be one of the first online poker rooms offered to players in Pennsylvania.

 “We’re excited to take this next step as The Stars Group looks to broaden its presence in the United States,” said Matt Primeaux, SVP Strategy & Operations, USA at The Stars Group said at the time the partnership was announced.
 “In partnership with Mount Airy Casino Resort, we believe we’re well positioned to capitalize on opportunities in the Commonwealth by bringing our world leading offerings to Pennsylvania players.”

 The online poker market in Pennsylvania is set to begin with a soft launch that will act as a test period of “2 or 3 days,” according to the Pennsylvania Gaming Control Board (PGCB).
 In neighboring New Jersey, the last state in the US to open an online gambling market for poker and casino games, the market opened with a similar coordinated soft launch period.